 November – Magical but Unpredictable (and the Best for Budget Travellers)

 We visited in November, it was gorgeous – frosty mornings, blue skies and enough snow to make it feel properly Arctic.
 But (and this is a big but!)
 November weather can do anything.
-Rain, cloud, ice, snow… it’s a pick-and-mix.
+Rain, cloud, ice, snow… it’s totally unpredictable.

 The downside: not all activities are running yet.